lshake/molecule-demo/Readme.md

 Using AWS EC2
 -------------

 The above role development cycle uses linux containers which are defined in the default senario of the molecule directory.
-You can run the above using AWS EC2 instances by specifying the EC2 senario passed to molecule : `molecule test -s ec2`
+You can run the above using AWS EC2 instances by specifying the EC2 senario passed to molecule: `molecule test -s ec2`

 Using Tox to test multiple versions
 -----------------------------------